Random matrices: Law of the determinant: Introduction

-In \cite{Goodman}, Goodman considered random gaussian matrices where the atom variables are iid standard gaussian variables.
+In \cite{Goodman}, Goodman considered random Gaussian matrices where the atom variables are i.i.d. standard Gaussian variables.
 He noticed that in this case the determinant is a product of independent Chi-square variables.
-Therefore, its logarithm is the sum of independent variables and thus one expects a central limit theorem to hold.
-In fact, using properties of Chi square distribution, it is not very hard to prove
+Therefore, its logarithm is the sum of independent variables and, thus, one expects a central limit theorem to hold.
+In fact, using properties of Chi-square distribution, it is not very hard to prove